dasannikov/DefoldTypeScriptHello/README.md

 - Install [Defold game engine](https://www.defold.com) and [VS Code](https://code.visualstudio.com)
 - Install [Node.js](https://nodejs.org/en/)
 - Install TypeScript to Lua transpiller `npm install -g typescript-to-lua` or from [GitHub repository](https://github.com/Perryvw/TypescriptToLua)
-- Clone this rerository (!!do not download it! clone it! it has submodule)
+- Clone this repository (!!do not download it! clone it! it has submodule)
 - Open workspace `DefoldTypeScriptHello\tssrc\DefoldTypeScriptHello.code-workspace` in VS Code.
 - Open working dir in 2 terminals: DefoldTypescriptHello/tssrc/
-- Run TypeScriptToLua compiler in one terminal (watch mode): $ tstl -p tsconfig.json --watch
+- Run TypeScriptToLua compiler in one terminal (watch mode): `$ tstl -p tsconfig.json --watch`
-- Run rename and move files script in onother terminal (watch mode): $ node build.js
+- Run rename and move files script in onother terminal (watch mode): `$ node build.js`
 - 2 watching task will compile and move files.
 Do not close terminals
 - Open example project in Defold Editor 2 and Run.
-- Now edit files in VS Code normaly and run(build) game in Defold Editor.
-Repeat.
+- Now edit files in VS Code normally and run(build) game in Defold Editor.
+Repeat unit game done.

+## How to orginize
+- Add new scripts in `tssrc` folder and name it like - `new_name.script.ts`
+- Add new modules in `tssrc/modules` folder and name it like - `new_name.ts`
+- Do not edit `lua` and `script` files directly.